AI Tools for Private Equity: A Decision Framework for Operating Partners

 Vague ROI claims.
 "Our clients see 10x productivity gains" means nothing without methodology, baseline definitions, and reference customers.
 Any vendor that cannot walk you through a specific, named client engagement with measurable before-and-after metrics is selling hope, not software.
 Ask for three reference customers in financial services who will speak candidly about their experience.

-No zero-retention option.
-If the vendor cannot guarantee that your data is never used to train their models and is deleted after processing, they are monetizing your information asymmetry.
-This is non-negotiable for any tool that touches deal data, portfolio financials, or LP communications.
-The best vendors offer enterprise deployments in isolated environments where your data never leaves your control.
+Your data is never stored is not an option.
+If the vendor cannot guarantee that your data never trains their models and is deleted after processing, they are monetizing your information advantage.
+Non-negotiable for any tool touching deal data, portfolio financials, or LP communications.
+The best vendors deploy in isolated environments where your data never leaves your control.

-Black-box model architecture.
-When a vendor cannot or will not explain how their model produces its outputs, you are placing blind trust in a system you cannot audit.
-For deal scoring, risk assessment, or any decision-support function, you need to understand the methodology well enough to challenge it.
-If the answer to "how does your model work?" is "proprietary AI," walk away.
+Black-box models.
+When a vendor will not explain how their model produces its outputs, you are placing blind trust in a system you cannot audit.
+For deal scoring, risk assessment, or any decision-support function, you need to understand the method well enough to challenge it.
+If "how does your model work?" gets "proprietary AI" as the answer, walk away.

 No financial services references.
-AI tools built for general enterprise use cases frequently fail in financial services because they are not designed for the data structures, regulatory requirements, and precision standards that PE firms demand.
-A vendor's healthcare or retail case studies are irrelevant to your evaluation.
+AI tools built for general enterprise use frequently fail in financial services.
+They are not designed for the data structures, regulatory requirements, and precision PE firms demand.
+A vendor's healthcare or retail case studies are irrelevant.
 If they have no PE or financial services deployments, you are their beta test.

 Workflow rigidity.
-The most dangerous AI tools are those that require you to change your workflow to accommodate the tool, rather than the tool adapting to your workflow.
-If the implementation plan starts with "first, you'll need to restructure how your team does X," the tool was not built for your use case.
-Consider a custom-built solution that conforms to how your team actually works rather than forcing adoption of someone else's process.
+The most dangerous AI tools are those that force you to change your workflow to fit the tool, rather than the tool fitting your workflow.
+If the implementation plan starts with "first, restructure how your team does X," the tool was not built for your use case.
+Consider a custom-built solution that fits how your team actually works.

 A Practical Pilot Playbook

-The single biggest mistake PE firms make with AI tools is deploying too broadly, too fast.
-The firms that succeed follow a disciplined pilot methodology that limits risk while generating the evidence needed to justify scale.
+The single biggest mistake PE firms make with AI tools: deploying too broadly, too fast.
+The firms that succeed follow a disciplined pilot that limits risk while building evidence to justify scale.

 Start with one use case at one portfolio company.
-Select a use case where the data is clean, the workflow is well-documented, and the team is receptive to change.
-This is not the place to prove that AI can fix a broken process.
-It is the place to prove that AI can accelerate a process that already works.
-The ideal pilot use case has a clear baseline metric, a team champion, and executive sponsorship at the portfolio company level.
+Pick a use case where the data is clean, the workflow is documented, and the team is willing to try.
+This is not the place to prove AI can fix a broken process.
+It is the place to prove AI can accelerate one that already works.

 Define success criteria before you start.
-Write down exactly what success looks like at the end of 90 days.
-Be specific: "Reduce average deal screening time from 4 hours to 1.5 hours" is a measurable success criterion.
+Write down what success looks like at 90 days.
+Be specific: "Reduce deal screening time from 4 hours to 1.5 hours" is measurable.
 "Improve team productivity" is not.
-Share these criteria with the vendor, the portfolio company team, and your operating partners.
-Everyone should be measuring the same thing.
+Share the criteria with the vendor, the portfolio company team, and your operating partners.
+Everyone measures the same thing.

 Run for exactly 90 days, then decide.
-At the end of the pilot, you have three options: scale (expand to additional portfolio companies), iterate (refine the implementation and run another 90-day cycle), or kill (terminate the tool and reallocate the investment).
-The decision should be mechanical, based on the success criteria you defined upfront.
-Emotional attachment to a tool or sunk cost logic are the enemies of good AI investment decisions.
+Three options: scale (expand to more portfolio companies), iterate (refine and run another 90-day cycle), or kill (terminate and reallocate).
+The decision should be mechanical, based on the criteria you defined upfront.
+Emotional attachment and sunk-cost thinking are the enemies of good AI decisions.

 A Discovery Sprint can help structure this pilot process, defining the use case, establishing baselines, and designing the evaluation framework before any tool is purchased.